Prosecutors: Adult, two minors retaliated for June deaths of three Israeli teens

 “The indictment (that was) filed elaborates on a serious and shocking racist act carried out against (an) innocent boy,” the attorney general’s office said.

-Abu Khedair was heading from his home to a mosque in the middle-class neighborhood of Shuafat in East Jerusalem for prayers around 4 a.m. on July 2 when three people forced him into a car and drove off, his father, Hussain Abu Khedair, told CNN.
+Abu Khdeir was heading from his home to a mosque in the middle-class neighborhood of Shuafat in East Jerusalem for prayers around 4 a.m. on July 2 when three people forced him into a car and drove off, his father, Hussain Abu Khdeir, told CNN.

-Prosecutors say the three defendants strangled and beat Abu Khedair.
+Prosecutors say the three defendants strangled and beat Abu Khdeir.
 Then, while he was unconscious, they burned him to death, prosecutors say.

 News of the boy’s death led to several clashes in Jerusalem’s Palestinian neighborhoods, the biggest of which was centered in Shuafat.
 Residents there threw stones at security forces, and Israeli authorities responded with occasional volleys of stun grenades and tear gas.